asanders4205/no_show_prediction/README.md

 4. The job will train, evaluate, register, and promote the model automatically.

 To schedule retraining, create a Databricks Job pointing to `ml_pipeline_agent.py` and set a cron trigger (e.g. weekly).

-## What I learned
-* Data ingestion in the Databricks Unity Catalog
-* Feature Engineering

-## Key decision points:
-### Feature Enginering; Encoding categorical variables
-Problem: When encoding string variables, the `Neighborhood` feature was causing the model to become too large.
-This is because there are 80+ distinct values for `Neighborhood` in this dataset.
-I used TargetEncoder for high-cardinality features, i.e. `Neighborhood`

-#### Tradeoffs of this approach
-TargetEncoder uses the target variable to create a float value for the encoding of the feature.
-This can cause leakage, so should only be used on the training dataset

-#### Result